eliot-christon/optimal-musical-fingering/README.md

 - ✅ Best fingering suggestion for individual chords.
 - ✅ Visual switch between all possible fingerings with difficulty evaluation.
+- ✅ Full song fingering from MIDI file.
+- ✅ Basic web interface for easy interaction.
+- ✅ Backend API for chord fingering and MIDI processing.

 ---